al6x/nim/keep/readme.md

 # Todo

-- Remove source from block and doc, move trigrams into search
+- Fix inline tags
-- Search for "health" doesn't work.
+- Search for "everyday" doesn't work
+- Display doc id and block id
-- Add sorting to filter and pagination
+- Add pagination to search and filter
 - Add arrow for filter block, and doc title, section title
-- Move section to block attribute
-- V Cache as view field
 - Categories - urgent, high, lindy, archive.
-- Live Tutorial
-- Add warnings page
+- Empty home page
-- Hide panel by default, show setting button on doc right
-- Create db config
-- Show space with list of documents, control sorting etc in db config
-- make tags and text lowercase, make it tags, mtags, ltags
+- Navigation from search with "fantasy" tag to warns doesn't work
 - Turn alex/notes into space
-- Make search
 - Fix parsing for "Invalid link: known/The Algorithm Design Manual.pdf" it should be turned into local link, with dot first
 - Use block or text table to display list of notes
 - Add block and doc id to search index